BurendoUK/burendo-handbook-public/docs/intro.md

 ## What this is not

 This is not the staff handbook, as referred to in your employee contracts.
 Please use our internal HR tool, contact your line manager or the People team for assistance.

+This is not our website.
+Our website is [here](http://www.burendo.com) and details who are, what we can do for clients and our services we provide.
+Please do visit it to take a look!